-\\The following courses can be used to satisfy the Computer Science requirement:
+The following courses are offered at BHS and/or BCCC and can be used to satisfy the Computer Science requirement:

-Beginning 2018-2019

-Computer Repair & Service
+Fundamentals of Computing

 Fundamental of Webpage Design & Dev.

-Fundamentals of Computing

 PLTW: Computer Science Principles

 PLTW: Principles of Engineering

 GRADUATION INFORMATION

 Barnwell High School holds its annual graduation ceremony at the end of spring semester.
 Students who have completed all graduation requirements prior to spring semester of their senior year may elect to exit high school; however, diplomas are issued only during and after the Barnwell High School annual graduation ceremony.
 In order to participate in the district's graduation exercises, a student must have earned a State High School Diploma, a district Employability Credential Certificate, or a district Certificate of Attendance.